-- Make sure the sensor is dry. - If the patient is moving, secure the sensor cable loosely to the patient.
+• Make sure the sensor is dry.

-- Make sure the transducer is not too tight.
-Too much pressure can cause venous pulsation or can impede the blood flow, resulting in low readings. - Keep power cables away from the sensor cable and connection. - Avoid placing the sensor in an environment with bright lights.
-If necessary, cover the sensor with opaque material. - Avoid placing the sensor on an extremity with an arterial catheter, blood pressure cuff, or intravenous infusion line.
+• Make sure the transducer is not too tight.
+Too much pressure can cause venous pulsation or can impede the blood flow, resulting in low readings.

+• Keep power cables away from the sensor cable and connection.

+• Avoid placing the sensor in an environment with bright lights.
+If necessary, cover the sensor with opaque material.

+• Avoid placing the sensor on an extremity with an arterial catheter, blood pressure cuff, or intravenous infusion line.